focusaurus/peterlyons.com-zola/content/problog/2021-08-exploring-editors.md

 So I doubled down a bit on neovim.
 I did find [spacemacs](https://www.spacemacs.org/) overall a breath of fresh air and am now also test driving [spacevim](https://spacevim.org/), but it's docs are also a bit of a struggle for me to use.

+I'm also watching [neorg](https://github.com/vhyrro/neorg) as an update on the org mode file format with a real grammar that programs other than emacs can reasonably read and manipulate.
+Doesn't quite look ready to try yet but hopefully soon.

 In my editor experimentation I was aware of [kakoune](https://kakoune.org/) and thought about taking it for a spin but...

 * I am very skeptical of viability of a C++ codebase these days as not being an unstable insecure nightmare